 The guard pushed Roman inside a 4 by 9 meter cell, shouting for other soldiers, “Meet this damn rooster f*g [“петушара,” a derogatory Russian slur for homosexual men, often used in prisons and places of detention — ed.].”
 The first thing Roman noted is an ever-present smell of urine and cigarette smoke.

 After 20 minutes, a combatant shouted that workers are needed on the floor.
 Roman’s hat got stretched onto his face again.
 He was led to sweep the floors in the hall.
-When they got him back, Victor was already in the room where Roman will live for the next few weeks.
+When they got him back, Viktor was already in the room where Roman will live for the next few weeks.

 Roman and Viktor sat together for two or three hours, and then other prisoners came back from “work”: “Newcomers, find places for yourself.”